syed-afzal/apollo_graphql_starter_kit/README.md

 ##### ♦ Query

+Query means to fetch the data from DB.
 We extend for Query and we only have a query for user here, we can add more modules there as well.

+##### ♦ Mutation

+Mutation means to Create/Update/Delete the record from DB.
+As you can see it is also extended like query but here we use two mutation.
+The purpose of mutation is to edit/delete the data.